Common Ground

 What is Common Ground?

-Common Ground, a dynamic initiative orchestrated by the Arts Council of Kern, stands as a vibrant celebration of Native American arts and culture.
-This program brings together a quartet of exceptionally talented indigenous artists: Alan Salazar, Gene Albitre, Lori Myers, and Sean Navejas.
+Common Ground, an initiative orchestrated by the Arts Council of Kern, stands as a celebration of Native American arts and culture.
+This program brings together exceptionally talented indigenous artists from across Kern County.
 Common Ground’s mission is to foster appreciation and understanding of Native American artistry through a series of educational events and outreach activities.
-Throughout the program’s duration, these artists will embark on a journey throughout Kern County, sharing their rich heritage, knowledge and artistic skills, and illuminating the profound cultural significance behind their work.
+Throughout the program’s duration, these artists will embark on a journey throughout Kern, sharing their rich heritage, knowledge and artistic skills, and illuminating the profound cultural significance behind their work.
 Common Ground is a testament to the power of art to promote unity among diverse communities, while also preserving and celebrating the invaluable traditions of Native American cultures.

 Meet the Common Ground artists